mivige/PlantinoCare/README.md

 Using a microcontroller and various sensors, we collect data from the plant and the surrounding environment, the data is read by a Python script that then writes them in a MySQL database.

-A PHP web application then access and displays them in a user-friendly interface, accessible from smartphones and computers.
+A web application then access and displays them in a user-friendly interface, accessible from smartphones and computers.
 This application provides instructions to improve plant conditions.

 <img src="Images/fotoApp.jpg">